 - 4 tbsp grass-fed gelatin

-- When liquid is hot, add gelatin one tablespoon at a time and stir vigorously with a whisk or an immersion blender so that gelatin is well-absorbed (no lumps).
+- When liquid is hot, add gelatin one tablespoon at a time and use an immersion blender so that gelatin is well-absorbed (no lumps).
 The consistency will thicken.